YvesleCurseur/redux-educational/README.md

 - getPosts - begin telling Redux we're going to fetch posts from an API
 - getPostsSuccess - pass the posts to Redux on successful API call
 - getPostsFailure - inform Redux that an error was encountered during Redux on failed API call

+What Dispatch really does is to send an action to Redux.